ONE FISH: OUR BIG VICTORY

 Throughout the Terroir Newfoundland tour we met with key experts and knowledge bases to develop our understanding of the impact of the Cod Moratorium.
 These included:

 Dr Jonathan Fisher a research scientist from Memorial University’s Fisheries and Marine Institute brought firsthand testimony from his work collecting ecosystem information in chilly northern waters.
 He warned that changing ocean conditions are dramatically affecting the dynamics and distributions of marine species populations.

-- Petty Harbour is a unique fishing community, 15 km from St John’s.
+Petty Harbour is a unique fishing community, 15 km from St John’s.
 There, local fishers have historically played an unusually active role in managing their resources and insisting on traditional methods, such as hand lines and cod traps.
 In 1961, they banned gillnets and longlines to ensure that more people in the community could profit from fishing and fewer cod perished in ghost nets—lost and damaged nets on the ocean floor that continue catching fish indefinitely.
-There we met:

 Kimberly Orren, whose program Fishing for Success is designed to connect Petty Harbour’s children with their fishing heritage through hands-on experiences;

 Bernard Martin, co-author of Ancient Rights: The Protected Fishing Area of Petty-Harbour - Maddox Cove, who showed us around a fishing stage, where cod were traditionally cleaned and split;

-- With Michelle and Jim Lester, a seventh generation farming couple, we toured the new state-of-the-art, zero-waste aquaponic facility on Lester’s Farm, just outside of St John’s.
-The Lesters’ goal: to grow lettuce and raise tilapia to sell across the province in a combined and sustainable system.
+Michelle and Jim Lester, a seventh generation farming couple, with whom we toured the new state-of-the-art, zero-waste aquaponic facility on Lester’s Farm, just outside of St John’s.

-- Mark Lane of the Newfoundland Aquaculture Industry Association spoke with us about the possibilities of developing land-based fish farming systems.
-NAIA represents finfish and shellfish farmers, hatchery producers, supply and service companies as well as academic Institutions developing products with Blue Mussels, Atlantic Salmon, Steelhead trout and Atlantic Cod.
+Mark Lane of the Newfoundland Aquaculture Industry Association spoke with us about the possibilities of developing land-based fish farming systems.

 Anthropologist, historian and author of Fish Into Wine, Peter Pope, gave us a bigger-picture view of fishing across the centuries in Newfoundland and explained the notions of triangular trading and the much-maligned merchant system.